Phillips curve: Stagflation

-In the 1970s, many countries experienced high levels of both inflation and unemployment also known as stagflation.
-Theories based on the Phillips curve suggested that this could not happen, and the curve came under a concerted attack from a group of economists headed by Milton Friedman.
-Friedman argued that the Phillips curve relationship was only a short-run phenomenon.
-In this he followed eight years after Samuelson and Solow [1960] who wrote "All of our discussion has been phrased in short-run terms, dealing with what might happen in the next few years.
+In the 1970s, many countries experienced high levels of both inflation and unemployment, or stagflation.
+Based on the theory of the curve, this economic phenomena should not occur.
+Milton Friedman, alongside a group of other economists argued that the Phillips curve relationship was only a short-run phenomenon, given the reality of stagflation.
+This followed after Samuelson and Solow in 1960 wrote: "All of our discussion has been phrased in short-run terms, dealing with what might happen in the next few years.
 It would be wrong, though, to think that our Figure 2 menu that related obtainable price and unemployment behavior will maintain its same shape in the longer run.
 What we do in a policy way during the next few years might cause it to shift in a definite way."
-As Samuelson and Solow had argued 8 years earlier, he argued that in the long run, workers and employers will take inflation into account, resulting in employment contracts that increase pay at rates near anticipated inflation.
-Unemployment would then begin to rise back to its previous level, but now with higher inflation rates.
-This result implies that over the longer-run there is no trade-off between inflation and unemployment.
-This implication is significant for practical reasons because it implies that central banks should not set unemployment targets below the natural rate.
+The belief is that in the long run, workers and employers will take inflation into account, resulting in an increase in wage at a growth rate near the anticipated rate of inflation, thus causing unemployment to rise.
+This implies that over the longer-run there is no trade-off between inflation and unemployment, and central banks should not set unemployment targets below the natural rate.